pmem/pmdk/doc/libpmemlog/pmemlog_tell.3.md

 The **pmemlog_rewind**() function resets the current write point for the log to zero.
 After this call, the next append adds to the beginning of the log.

 The **pmemlog_walk**() function walks through the log *plp*, from beginning to end, calling the callback function *process_chunk* for each *chunksize* block of data found.
 The argument *arg* is also passed to the callback to help avoid the need for global state.
 The *chunksize* argument is useful for logs with fixed-length records and may be specified as 0 to cause a single call to the callback with the entire log contents passed as the *buf* argument.
-The *len* argument tells the *process_chunk* function how much data buf is holding.
+The *len* argument tells the *process_chunk* function how much data *buf* is holding.
 The callback function should return 1 if **pmemlog_walk**() should continue walking through the log, or 0 to terminate the walk.
 The callback function is called while holding **libpmemlog**(7) internal locks that make calls atomic, so the callback function must not try to append to the log itself or deadlock will occur.

 # RETURN VALUE #

-The **pmemlog_tell**() function returns the current write point for the log or -1 if error occur.
+On success, **pmemlog_tell**() returns the current write point for the log.

-The **pmemlog_rewind**() function returns no value.
+On error, it returns -1 and sets *errno* appropriately.

-The **pmemlog_walk**() function returns no value.
+The **pmemlog_rewind**() and **pmemlog_walk**() functions return no value.

 # SEE ALSO #